Seven Risks of DIY Estate Planning

 Contact Our Office Today

-Sean Robertson and Robertson Legal Group, LLC provide customized estate planning for families in the Western Suburbs of Aurora, Plainfield, Romeoville, Wheaton, Geneva, St. Charles, and Naperville, Illinois.
-Sean Robertson has over 14 years of experience as an estate planning and asset protection lawyer and is a graduate of DePaul University College of Law and University of Illinois at Urbana-Champaign.
+Robertson Legal Group, LLC provide customized estate planning for families in the Western Suburbs of Aurora, Plainfield, Romeoville, Wheaton, Geneva, St. Charles, and Naperville, Illinois.
+Sean has over 14 years of experience as an estate planning and asset protection lawyer and is a graduate of DePaul University College of Law and University of Illinois at Urbana-Champaign.
 Contact our office by calling 630-780-1034 or use our online contact form.